-- Students must earn at least 25 percent (30-34 credit hours) of their degree requirements in residence at Georgia Southern University.
-The last 25 percent (30-34 credit hours) of credit must be earned at Georgia Southern University, unless an exception is made for the student to be a transient student at another institution.
-A student cannot complete requirements immediately following the term he/she is in attendance as a transient student at another institution unless an official transcript of transient credit is received by the Registrar prior to the end of the semester at Georgia Southern University.
+- Students must earn at least 25 percent (30-34 credit hours) of their degree requirements in residence at Georgia Southern.
+The last 25 percent (30-34 credit hours) of credit must be earned at Georgia Southern, unless an exception is made for the student to be a transient student at another institution.
+A student cannot complete requirements immediately following the term he/she is in attendance as a transient student at another institution unless an official transcript of transient credit is received by the Office of the Registrar prior to the end of the semester at Georgia Southern.

-- At least half of the courses required in the major must be taken at Georgia Southern University.
+- At least half of the courses required in the major must be taken at Georgia Southern.

-- At least nine credit hours of the 15 required in the minor must be taken at Georgia Southern University.
+- At least nine credit hours of the 15 required in the minor must be taken at Georgia Southern.

-- At least 12 credit hours of the 18 required in the concentration must be taken at Georgia Southern University.
+- At least 12 credit hours of the 18 required in the concentration must be taken at Georgia Southern.
 This requirement does not apply to the concentrations in the BIS degree.

 - A maximum of three credit hours may be taken under the S/U grading system within any minor.

 - The total institution cumulative GPA of all courses (at least 120 credit hours) applying to the degree must be 2.0.

 - A student must fulfill all major, minor and specific requirements prescribed for the degree and satisfy the legal requirements with regard to evidence of an understanding of the History and Constitutions of Georgia and of the United States.